LeighamSpringer-Sutton/MetnalMathMasterPrivacyPolicy/README.md

 ###### Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at Leighamss@hotmail.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact at pinkmindInc@gmail.com.